teerox/NEWSAPPLICATION/README.md

 # NEWSAPPLICATION
-An App where you can read live news
+An Andriod App where you can read live news with Guardian News API Using XML and Java programing language